soixantecircuits/standard/project-manifeste.md

-# Development methodoly at Soixante circuits
+# Development methodology at Soixante circuits

 In the following document we will describe the type of development process we are aiming at when we work together.